dgdguk/drs/README.md

 (floating point error, running out of the finite amount of entropy encoded in the initial point).

-DRS can be thought of as a more generalised version of the UUnifast or RandFixedSum algorithms.
-In general it can be used as a replacement for UUnifast.
-It may not always be appropriate to use as a replacement for RandFixedSum as there are cases where RandFixedSum is faster (when generating a large number of vectors with the same constraints).
+DRS can be thought of as a generalised version of the UUnifast and RandFixedSum algorithms, and can be used as a replacement for both.
+Note that while RandFixedSum only supports symmetrical bounds (the same for each component of the vector), but may be faster than DRS when generating a large number of vectors with the same symmetric constraints.

-The algorithm is described in more detail in the publication "Generating Utilization Vectors for the Systematic Evaluation of Schedulability Tests", published at RTSS 2020.
+The algorithm is described in more detail in the paper "Generating Utilization Vectors for the Systematic Evaluation of Schedulability Tests", published at RTSS 2020.
 The authors version can be found here: https://www-users.cs.york.ac.uk/~robdavis/papers/DRSRTSS2020.pdf